 Amazon AWS Cloud VPC Virtual Private Cloud

 AWS Virtual Private Cloud (AWS VPC) lets you provision a logically isolated section of the Amazon Web Services (AWS) cloud where you can launch AWS resources in a virtual network that you define.
 You have complete control over your virtual networking environment, including selection of your own IP address range, creation of subnets, and configuration of route tables and network gateways.
-You can use both IPv4 and IPv6 in your VPC for secure and easy access to resources and applications.
-You can customize the network configuration for your AWS Virtual Private Cloud.
-You can create a public—facing subnet for your web servers that has access to the Internet, and place your backend systems such as databases or application servers in a private—facing subnet with no Internet access.
+Use both IPv4 and IPv6 in your VPC for secure and easy access to resources and applications.
+Customize the network configuration for your AWS Virtual Private Cloud.
+Create a public—facing subnet for your web servers that has access to the Internet.
+Place your backend systems such as databases or application servers in a private—facing subnet with no Internet access.
 You can leverage multiple layers of security, including security groups and network access control lists, to help control access to AWS EC2 instances in each subnet.
-You can create a Hardware Virtual Private Network (VPN) connection between your data center and your VPC and leverage the AWS Cloud as an extension of your data center.
+You can create a Hardware Virtual Private Network (VPN) connection between your data center and your VPC and leverage the Amazon AWS Cloud as an extension of your data center.

 Amazon AWS Cloud EC2 Container Service